-Disclosure: We created this sponsored post in collaboration with Trover, a photo-sharing social network made specifically for travellers.
+We created this sponsored post in collaboration with Trover, a photo-sharing social network made specifically for travelers.

 Besides being one of the most beautiful cities in the world, Prague is blissfully compact for visitors on a tight schedule, making it possible to see the city’s most important sites over the course of a long day’s walk.

 If the idea of shuffling from major site to major site along with the rest of Prague’s million visitors doesn’t appeal, we’ve partnered with the travel photo sharing app Trover to put together a DIY walking tour that will let you see the main sites…with a twist.